TheGrayFrost/smartKT/PROJDESC.md

 			- for every .c file that makes up that particular image
 				- concats the .calls, .funcargs and .offset into final.calls, final.funcargs and final.offset respectively
 				- concats their \_clang.xml into image.temp.xml
-			- runs `dwarfdump -i` on image to create image.dd
-			- runs parsers/dwarfdump_parser.py on A.dd to generate image_dd.xml
+			- runs dwxml.py on image to generate image_dd.xml
 			- run parsers/combine.py with ADDRESS flag
 				- that combines only the static storage variables from image.temp.xml and image_dd.xml
 				- creates image_comb.xml and image.address (explained later)